WRNN-FM

-WRNN-FM (99.5 MHz) is a news/talk radio station licensed to Socastee, South Carolina and serves the Grand Strand area.
+WRNN-FM (99.5 MHz) is a news/talk radio station licensed to Socastee, South Carolina, and serves the Grand Strand area.
 The station is licensed by the Federal Communications Commission (FCC) to broadcast with an effective radiated power (ERP) of 21.5 kW.
-The station goes by the name Hot Talk WRNN and its current slogan is "The Grand Strand's News Talk Network."
+The station goes by the name Hot Talk WRNN and its current slogan is "The Grand Strand's News Talk Network".
 Its studios and transmitter are located separately in Myrtle Beach.

-The station airs Mike Gallagher, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, and Jim Bohannon.
+The station airs Mike Gallagher, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, and Rich Valdes.
 A local morning talk show hosted by Dave Priest & Leanne Graham also airs.
-A portion of WRNN-FM's broadcast day is simulcast with 1450 WRNN.

 History of 94.5 FM

 In early 1991, 94.1 became WKOA-FM, "Coast 94.5".
-The station was all Oldies from the mid-1950s-Mid 1970s.
-They played many Oldies songs that weren't being heard on WSYN Oldies Sunny 106.5.
+The station was all oldies from the mid-1950s to the mid-1970s.
+They played many oldies songs that were not being heard on WSYN (Sunny 106.5).
 WKOA aired commercials stating that they had run a poll ad in the Myrtle Beach Sun News asking readers what kind of new radio station that they would like on the Grand Strand.
 Coast 94.5 claimed that the overwhelming answer was an oldies station that played a lot of 1950s' and early 1960s' Oldies with old commercials and old T.V. theme songs played also.
 So, Coast 94.5 was born.
 However, their playlist wasn't really very large with a lot of repeats.
 By September 1992, the station was all talk WRNN-FM and featured the Tom Snyder Show.
-Don Imus was airing on WRNN prior to the mid-90s.
+Don Imus was airing on WRNN prior to the mid-1990s.
 In 1999, Kim Komando and Stephanie Miller (who replaced Love Phones) joined WRNN's lineup.
 WRNN also aired the Myrtle Beach Pelicans.
 Rachel Roberts, promotions director for Pinnacle Broadcasting's Myrtle Beach stations (including WYAV, WYAK, and WMYB), joined Steve Porter in the mornings.

 History of 99.5 FM

 WMYB

 In 1995, WMYB signed on at 99.5 FM stunting with classic country.
 Later, WMYB switched to 1970s music.
-Multi-Market Radio Inc., which had programmed and sold advertising for the station, announced on August 29, 1996 that it had purchased WMYB for $1.1 million from Puritan Radiocasting Co.
+Multi-Market Radio Inc., which had programmed and sold advertising for the station, announced on August 29, 1996, that it had purchased WMYB for $1.1 million from Puritan Radiocasting Co.
 Then on October 1, 1996, Pinnacle Broadcasting Co., owner of WYAV, announced its purchase of WMYB, WRNN and WYAK.